 Note: The S-Works Prevail II has been replaced by the S-Works Prevail III ($300, Specialized (opens in new tab)), which has improved ventilation.
 It has received a 5-star rating from the Virginia Tech helmet test lab.

 This Wisconsin-based company now owned by bike maker Trek touts its own exclusive technology called WaveCel.
 In independent tests, the design, which crushes on impact, has been shown to be an improvement over traditional foam helmets in protecting from head injuries caused by certain cycling accidents.
 Like MIPS designs, the intent is to offer better protection in angled impacts by absorbing the rotational energy.

-We found the Specter model to be very comfortable, although it is a little narrower than some of the best bike helmets on this list, giving it a less bulky appearance but larger heads should try before buying.
+We found the Specter model to be very comfortable, although it is a little narrower than some of the best bike helmets on this list, giving it a less bulky appearance, but larger heads should try before buying.
 For adjustments, the helmet uses the BOA fit system that employs an interior cage of cables, and it works well.
-The Specter also uses a magnetic snap on the chin strap, the only one of our top 10 helmets to do so.
+The Specter also uses a magnetic snap on the chin strap, which makes it easier to clasp.
 Some people find the magnetic latch easier and quicker, but you can also open or close any of the traditional snaps with one hand, so it's more a matter of personal preference.

 One of the most comfortable vented road rider helmets we tested was the Scott Vivo Plus.
 We tend to think of the company for its snowboard and ski helmets but were very pleased with this MIPS bike helmet as well.
 Among the best bike helmets, it’s considerably heavier than say, the Giro Register, and it doesn't use longitudinal vents to improve aero flow.
 Consequently, on longer rides in the sun it tended to generate more heat than we would have liked.